DucManhPhan/DucManhPhan.github.io/_post_preparation/2019-01-19-Fundemental-in-typescript-basic-data-types-and-oop.md

 - ```any```

-    When we do not know about the type of some variables, for instance, variables from the use or a 3rd party library, we need to use ```any``` data type.
+    When we do not know about the type ofs some interesting variables, for instance, variables from the use or a 3rd in interface party library, we need to use ```any``` data type.

     ```javascript
     let num:    any = 4;
     num = "accepted";
     ```